 Colonialism and Enslavement

-They soon ran out of land in Europe to seize; the very next thing that happened is that the monarchs of Europe started seizing land all over the planet, exporting their new and increasingly outlandish laws to justify both the theft of the land, and the decimation of those lands’ Indigenous peoples.
-Colonists brought with them private ownership of land, policing, and homophobia – which they used to criminalize Indigenous ways of doing gender.
+European aristocrats soon ran out of land in Europe to seize; the very next thing that happened is that the monarchs of Europe started seizing land all over the planet, exporting their new and increasingly outlandish laws to justify both the theft of the land, and the decimation of those lands’ Indigenous peoples.
+Colonists brought with them private ownership of land, policing, and homophobia – which they used to criminalize Indigenous forms of relationships (often not “straight”) and genders (often not binary).

 [See for example:

-But they also created a new idea to justify the violence: they invented whiteness, and chattel enslavement to go along with it.
-The ancestors of African-Americans, African-Canadians, and other African diasporas engaged in stolen labour on stolen land because of this.
-Unsurprisingly, the concept of policing that had been created to protect aristocrats’ ability to own land, gets extended to protect their ability to control the people they enslaved.
+But the rich Europeans also created new ideas to justify the violence: they invented whiteness, and chattel enslavement to go along with it.
+The ancestors of African-Americans, African-Canadians, and other African diasporas were forced into stolen labour on stolen land because of this.
+Unsurprisingly, the concept of policing that had been created to protect aristocrats’ ability to own land, immediately gets extended to protect their ability to control the people they enslaved in order to work that land.

-The idea of assigning rights to racial groups as we know it today with rigid and binary borders, enforced in law and policed with force, emerged in Europe and its colonies as a way to protect the European aristocrats on both sides of the ocean.
-Those ideas were famously codified by Linnaeus.
+The idea of assigning rights to racial groups as we know it today, with rigid and binary borders about who belongs to which “race”, encoded in law and policed with force, emerged in Europe and its colonies as a way to protect European aristocrats at home and abroad.
+“Race” as we know it today was famously codified by Linnaeus.
 He’s more famous for inventing binomial nomenclature for naming species, but it’s the same guy.

 Which brings us to the role of science.
 What we now call the Scientific Revolution – often considered a period of intellectual revival and growth, from Copernicus to Newton – was a time of massive violence and worsening social position for everyone except the aristocratic families who had noble “titles” or were otherwise able to own land.
 And even some of those got killed.
 It might seem like science and violence would be in conflict, but it turns out that they protected each other.
 Remember these patterns?

 These are patterns of thought that became dramatically more prominent in the same time period.
 And they were deeply useful for justifying colonialism.
-For example, the way of thinking about borders shifted from being blurry and overlapping to being binary; you were either on one person’s estate or another’s.
+For example, borders shifted from being blurry and overlapping to being binary; you were either on one person’s estate or another’s.
 Genders shifted from being multiple and on a spectrum, to being binary – and narrow.
 Single correct answers were authoritative and enforceable; the ways of thinking of other cultures could be considered wrong, and punished.

 White Supremacy Culture and Binaries